WojciechMatuszewski/programming-notes/aws/effective-iam.md

   This way you lessen the chance of making an error and making the permissions to permissive.

 - Use conditions.
 They exist, they are very useful.

+## Why AWS IAM is so difficult to use

+- AWS IAM has many features, so might say that there is too many features.

+- The way the permissions are resolved is complex.
+For example, one might grant access to the bucket via _Resource Policy_ or _Identity Policy_.

+- Some services, like S3 has service-specific access control systems - in the S3 case _S3 Object ACLs_.

+- Achieving least privilege requires deep knowledge of AWS itself.
+Since AWS is vast, it's a quite a big ask.